-Hours to be arranged.
+T R 12:20-2:15.
 J. Ziegler.
 This course will explore current issues of ethics and public policy against a background of theories of ethical behavior.
 Questions of how public officials and managers of public and non-profit agencies and private enterprises act will be examined.
 How do standards of ethical behavior in the professions get established?
 How are public policy issues with ethical implications resolved?
 Readings will be drawn from political philosophy, contemporary social science, and imaginative writing.
 Class participation is essential.
-Open to seniors and graduate students.
+Open to seniors and graduate

-HSS 660 Social Policy and Program Planning in Human Services
+[HSS 660 Social Policy and Program Planning in Human Services